sourcegraph/sourcegraph-public-snapshot/doc/admin/index.md

 # Site administration documentation

 Site administrators are the admins responsible for deploying, managing, and configuring Sourcegraph for regular users.
+They have [special privileges](privileges.md) on the Sourcegraph instance.

 ## [Install Sourcegraph](install/index.md)